 Climbing Mt.
 Whitney

-Mt.
-Whitney can be most directly reached by a 10.7 mile (17.1 km) trail from Whitney Portal, 13 miles (21 km) west of the town of Lone Pine on the east side of the Sierra.
+The shortest and most popular route to climb Mt.
+Whitney is a 10.7 mile (17.1 km) trail from Whitney Portal, 13 miles (21 km) west of the town of Lone Pine on the east side of the Sierra.
 Ice axes and crampons are needed in spring and early summer, but technical climbing equipment is not usually necessary between mid-July and early October.
 The elevation at the trailhead is 8360' (2550 meters).
 The elevation at the summit is 14,494' (4418 meters).
-Permits for this trailhead must be obtained through the Inyo National Forest.
-Please read the reservation information provided by the Forest Service if you are interested in going to Mt.
-Whitney from Whitney Portal.
-Contact the Mt.
-Whitney Ranger District, PO Box 8, Lone Pine, CA 93545, 760-876-6200, for additional information about this trailhead.

-There are other routes besides Whitney Portal from which to reach Mt.
+There are other routes besides Whitney Portal that lead to Mt.
 Whitney.
-These leave from less heavily-used trailheads, but require a longer hike to reach the summit.
-The High Sierra Trail leaves from Giant Forest on the west side of Sequoia National Park, and takes a minimum of 6 days (shuttle trip) or 10 days (round trip) to complete.
-The Sequoia Natural History Association's bookstore offers books and maps for planning hikes to Mt.
+They begin at less heavily-used trailheads, but require a much longer hike to reach the summit.
+The High Sierra Trail leaves from Giant Forest on the west side of Sequoia National Park, and is about 60 miles (100 km) one-way.
+It takes a minimum of 6 days (one way) or 10 days (round trip) to complete.
+The Sequoia Parks Conservancy's bookstore offers books and maps for planning hikes to Mt.
 Whitney and elsewhere in the Sequoia and Kings Canyon areas.
-Remember, backcountry permits are required for all overnight travel in Sequoia and Kings Canyon National Parks.